Here’s what’s happening:

 Toolbars don’t account for all disabilities!

-In other words, some users will not have access to content or functions because the toolbar can’t or doesn’t have features for their unique needs.
+In other words, some users will have difficulty accessing or will not have access to content or functions because the toolbar can’t or doesn’t have features for their needs.

 It’s essential to account a wide range of disabilities and degrees of disability when designing/developing a website for accessibility (and also when adding/uploading content).

-This is why we must make our websites, at the code level, accessible.
+This is why we must make our websites, both within the content and at the code level, accessible.

 We’re making our websites accessible to everyone, regardless of disability, and regardless of whether we can automate remediation to account for those different disabilities.